Epilepsy

 The best type for you will depend on things like the type of seizures you have, your age and if you're thinking of having a baby.

-Some ASMs can harm an unborn baby.
+Some AEDs can harm an unborn baby.

-Taking ASMs
+Taking AEDs

-ASMs are available in a number of different forms, including tablets, capsules, liquids and syrups.
+AEDs are available in a number of different forms, including tablets, capsules, liquids and syrups.
 You usually need to take the medicine every day.

 If you haven't had a seizure for a few years, ask your doctor if you might be able to stop treatment.
 If they think it's safe, your dose will be reduced gradually over time.